GnanendranN/Exp-6-Synchornous-counters-/README.md

-# Exp-6-Synchornous-counters - up counter and down counter
+# Exp-6-Synchornous-counters - Up Counter and Down Counter
+## AIM:
-### AIM: To implement 4 bit up and down counters and validate  functionality.
+To implement 4 bit up and down counters and validate  functionality.
+## HARDWARE REQUIRED:
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+– PC, Cyclone II , USB flasher
+## SOFTWARE REQUIRED:
-### SOFTWARE REQUIRED:   Quartus prime
+Quartus prime
-### THEORY

 ## UP COUNTER
 The counter is a digital sequential circuit and here it is a 4 bit counter, which simply means it can count from 0 to 15 and vice versa based upon the direction of counting (up/down).